adamdoescode/coverLetterAutomation/edited_output/2023-01-25_the_global_company_CV_filled.md

-default
+Continuum Recruitment

 2023-01-25

-To the team at default,
+To the team at Continuum Recruitment,

-I wish to apply for your advertised role of a default in default.
+I wish to apply for your advertised role of a Data Analyst in Perth, WA.
 I can provide your team with my years of experience in research.
 I am experienced in data analysis in a research context and am an enthusiastic student of biostatistics.
-I can provide default with my experience in processing biological data.
+I can provide the global company with my experience in processing biological data.
 I am capable of processing datasets in Excel, R, python, and am very comfortable using the unix command line and various CLI tools such as grep/ripgrep, awk, and vim.

-The skills I can bring to default include:
+The skills I can bring to the global company include:

     • Experience in using R, python, the unix terminal, and building simple static websites
     • Experience accessing and processing data from online databases using APIs